 Steps on How to Recover Deleted Files from Dead Hard Drive

-Step 1: Connect your dead hard drive to PC
+Step 1: Connect your dead hard drive to a PC

 If you have two hard drives in your laptop or computer — perhaps one for your operating system and one for your files — you can safely skip this step.
 However, if the dead hard drive contains your operating system or it was given to you by a friend or relative, you need to connect it to a working computer.